 Canning dried beans is a great way to make sure your canner is full!

-Do you use spicy chilies or mild peppers as an ingredient in many meals?
+While we're on the topic of canning vegetables, do you use spicy chilies or mild peppers as an ingredient in many meals?
 Start canning them in pints or 1/2 pints and have a ready supply on hand.

-Preserving asparagus by pickling, freezing, drying and even lacto-fermenting.
+Preserving asparagus by pickling, freezing, drying, and even lacto-fermenting.

 Canning it plain...ick.
 But there are lots of other things to do with it.